Sutherland, Saskatoon: History

 Just to the south of Sutherland, the intersection of Central Avenue and 8th Street became known as "Stephenson's Corner", and was a local landmark as the city's streetcar line would turn northwards towards Sutherland at that point.
 The area became a regional commercial hub, and continues to be so today (The Centre shopping mall is located there), although the Central Avenue link was removed with the development of College Park in the late 1960s (the portion of Central Avenue south of College Drive became Acadia Drive).

 By the 1980s, neighbourhoods had developed east of Sutherland, no longer making it the city's eastern edge.
+At that time, Sutherland also expanded with the Dutch Growers (Reid/Adolph) subdivision north of 117th Street and west of Central Avenue.
+The garden centre of the same name at the corner of Central Avenue and Attridge Drive served as the focal point of the development.

+Further development in the neighbourhood occurred in 2003 when the Rutherford subdivision was built along undeveloped land north of Rita Crescent and south of the Canadian Pacific Railway line along a vacant stretch of 115th Street West.
+115th between Egbert and Lanyon Avenues was permanently closed in order to accommodate it, although a small portion west of Egbert remained to access Rutherford Crescent, while Lanyon was extended to meet up with the new intersection of Rutherford Crescent & Rutherford Way.

 In 1984, the Sutherland-Forest Grove Community Association was founded, with its stated goal of promoting and assisting in the educational, recreational and social programs for families in the two adjacent neighbourhoods.
 In the 1990s, neighbourhood boundaries were redrawn, and the residential area of the former railway townsite along Gray Avenue was transferred to the Forest Grove neighbourhood.

 On June 29, 2006, workers digging out fuel tanks at the Mac's convenience store on 108th Street and Central Avenue (now Circle K) unearthed human remains.
 Investigators determined that it was a woman who had been murdered sometime between 1910 and 1920 and thrown down a well.
 Her body had been preserved in a mixture of gasoline and water, enabling forensic archeologists to extract a DNA sample.
-The crime is still unsolved, and as yet, no living descendants of the woman have been found.
 In 2009, Saskatoon police released a 3-D facial reconstruction and several composite sketches of the victim, in the hope of solving the case.
+The woman was finally identified in 2025 through DNA matching as Alice Spence, an American immigrant.
+She died sometime between 1916 and 1918.